RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Methodology

-\textbf{Log analysis tool.} The log analysis tool operates in an in-context RAG paradigm with some adaptions to lengthy log data.
+\paragraph{Log analysis tool.} The log analysis tool operates in an in-context RAG paradigm with some adaptions to lengthy log data.
 The complete mechanism is shown in Algorithm~\ref{alg:logagent}.
-To reduce the context window requirement, we use a semantic partitioning method to split the log into shorter chunks while preserving its relative completeness.
-Specifically, we split the log $L$ into lines $S$ and built edges between lines with the cosine similarity of embeddings exponentially decayed by document distance as weights $W$.
-This yields a weighted undirected dense graph $G$ regarding lines as vertices.
-Then the graph is clustered with Louvain community detection~\cite{blondel2008louvain}.
-Since the clustering method is unaware of the requirement of log chunking that each cluster must be internally continuous, we remove overlaps by greedily switching the minimum amount of clustering labels.
-The partitioned log chunks $P$ are then fed into the log agent one chunk per round.
-After the above semantic partitioning process, in-context learning with similarity retrieved samples $ICP$~(In-Context Prompt) is performed, generating log analysis with related domain knowledge.
-Moreover, we instruct the expert agent to output evidence supporting its analysis by directly copying log content.
-This is based on our observation that LLM hallucinates occasionally and analyzes in-context examples rather than the partitioned chunk.
-Intuitively this phenomenon might result from long prompt content burying the delimiters between the example and target data.
+We split the log $L$ into lines $S$ and built edges between lines with the cosine similarity of embedding exponentially decayed by document distance as weights $W$.
+This yields a weighted undirected dense graph $(S, W)$ regarding lines as vertices, describing the relevance of lines that are weakened when other lines are inserted in the middle.
+Then the graph is clustered with Louvain community detection~\cite{blondel2008louvain}, and the overlaps between clusters are removed by greedily switching the minimum amount of clustering labels.
+This clustering functions as semantic partitioning, and the result log chunks $P$ are then fed into the log agent one chunk per round to perform Retrieval-Augmented Generation~(RAG)~\cite{lewis2020retrieval}.
+Moreover, we instruct the expert agent to output evidence supporting its analysis by directly copying log content, preventing hallucinations of analyzing examples rather than the partitioned chunk.
 If the evidence listed by LLMs cannot be fuzzy-matched to the chunk $p$, the analysis result is discarded.
-Thus, we ensure reliable RAG analysis on lengthy non-natural language.
+Thus, we ensure reliable RAG on lengthy non-natural language.